-The shuttle routing to rebalance FFEVSS with its variety of trade-offs is not a trivial problem.
-For instance, as depicted in Figure \ref{fig:charge_resuse}, one may allow or disallow the reuse of charging stations in the derivation of solutions.
-The former choice offers more flexibility, but it also increases the complexity of exploring solutions.
-Therefore, the existing methods do not allow reuse of the charging stations \cite{zulqar}.
-On the other hand, such choice results in the opportunity loss.
 Another trade-off is depicted in Figure \ref{fig:trade_off}, where the first supplier node has an EV that needs to be recharged while the second supplier has an EV with a sufficient charging level.
-Then one needs to balance between traveling time and waiting time related to routing a shuttle to supplier nodes.
-The complexity of such routing decisions increases with the network size, its structure and the number of shuttles and drivers deployed.
-Hence, it may not be possible to efficiently explore potential solutions with human-driven heuristics.
-With the proven ability of neural networks in recognizing patterns in graph-based representations, the utilization of a neural network architecture with the proposed RL approach will provide better approximations and assist in obtaining efficient solutions that can be generalized.
+Then one needs to balance between traveling time and waiting time when routing a shuttle to supplier nodes.
+The complexity of such routing decisions increases with the network size, the network structure, and the number of shuttles and drivers deployed.
+Hence, it may not be possible to explore potential solutions with human-driven heuristics efficiently.
+With the proven ability of neural networks in recognizing patterns in graph-based representations, the utilization of neural network architecture with the proposed RL approach will provide better approximations and assist in obtaining efficient solutions that can be generalized.

 \tikzset{ intercepted_circle/.style={circle, draw=black, fill=black, inner sep=0pt, minimum size=8pt}, unintercepted_circle/.style={circle, draw=black, fill=white, inner sep=0pt, minimum size=12pt} }